vlandham/captain_z/out/captain_z.md

 The only person that could pet the mean old cat was Captain Spears himself.
 Anyone else who tried would get a scratch and a hiss.

 There wasn't a more terrible pirate on the seven seas than the Dread Captain Spears.
-And there wasn't a more frightful cat aboard any ship on earth than Hissy his cat.
+And there wasn't a more frightful cat aboard any ship on earth than Hissy.

-And both of these villains, as well as a whole crew of scoundrels, were looking for Captain Sophia Zephyr.
+And both of these villains, as well as a whole crew of scoundrels, were now looking for Captain Sophia Zephyr.

 #

 Captain Spears's eyes darted back and forth and all around the boat looking for something out of place.
 He had just woken up out of a wonderful dream, and his head was still muddled and confused.
-He certainly hadn't thought to check the map room to find out if anything was missing.
+He hadn't yet thought to check the map room to find out if anything was missing.

 When Captain Z saw Spears and his cat, she scooted back under the tarp as far as she could go.
 It would be an awful thing to be caught on board the Sea Breaker with something belonging to Captain Spears.

 She had to escape, but how?

-Suddenly, a great commotion broke out, and gave her a chance.
-One of the sleepy pirates had gotten all tangled up in some of the loose rope on the deck.
+Suddenly, a great commotion broke out.
+One of the sleepy pirates had gotten all tangled up in some of the loose ropes on the deck.
 While it was just rope wrapped around his legs and arms, this pirate thought it was the tentacle of a giant octopus up from the depths to drag him into the sea!

 "Oh Help!
 I'm done for!
 Tis a great Kraken come to swallow me whole!"
-The pirate shouted and flailed his arms about.
-His pirate companions were slow to help, fearing such a beast could grab them too and pull them under.
+The pirate shouted and flailed his free arm about.
+His pirate companions were slow to help, fearing such a beast could grab them and pull them under as well.

 When they found this screaming pirate was battling nothing more then a piece of rope, they all broke out in laughter (pirates are mean like that, always laughing at their mates).